cschpc/vlasiator-on-KNL/README.md

 of processes.
 These tests were run with the optimal choices from above, so with AVX512 support using Agner's vectorclass and tbbmalloc.

+**Table 3.** Performance in units of millions of cell updates per second, comparing different balance between processes and threads.
+The header shows #processes x #threads

 |            | 1 x 256  | 2 x 128 |  4 x 64  |  8 x 32 | 16 x 16 | 32 x 8 | 64 x 4
 |------------|----------|---------|----------|---------|---------|--------|-----